 Weapon: For this policy, a "weapon" is any firearm, knife, explosive, or other objects, even if manufactured for a nonviolent purpose, that has a potentially violent use, if, under the surrounding circumstances, the purpose of keeping or carrying the object is for use, or threat of use, as a weapon.
 A "look-a-like" object that resembles a gun or other object that has a potentially violent use are also prohibited under this policy.
 No student shall bring a weapon into the HPBSI land lease area or onto the school campus, nor carry or keep any weapon within the HPBSI land lease area or on the school campus, or while attending or participating in any school activity, including during transportation to or from such activity.
-(Under the Gun Free School Act, a "school zone" means: (1) In, or on the grounds of, a public, parochial or private school.)
+(Under the Gun Free School Act, a "school zone" means: (1) In, or on the grounds of, a public, parochial or private school; or (2) Within a distance of 1,000 feet from the grounds of a public, parochial or private school.)

 This policy shall be enforced according to the HPBSI "Student Search and Seizure Policy."
-HPBSI will, at times, conduct searches of students and other school areas and facilities for contraband(s), which includes any substance, material or object prohibited from being on school property (or in the possession of any student, staff or visitor to the school), pursuant to school policy or federal or state law, including drugs, alcohol, fireworks, and weapons.
+HPBSI will, at times, conduct searches of students and other school areas and facilities for contraband(s), which includes any substance, material or object prohibited from being on school property (or in the possession of any student, staff, or visitor to the school), pursuant to school policy or federal or state law, including drugs, alcohol, fireworks, and weapons.
 The school reserves the right to conduct appropriate searches of people and property.